Blog

 Not everyone needs full access.
 The Team Member licence is for people who consume data and perform light tasks: reading records, approving documents, entering time sheets, updating their own HR information.
 It is a fraction of the cost of a full licence.

-A Team Member cannot do core transactional work — they will not process orders or post journals.
+A Team Member cannot do core transactional work; they will not process orders or post journals.
 The rule of thumb: full licences for the people who run a process, Team Member for the people who touch it occasionally.

 Everyone shares one tier

-A single tenant runs on either Essentials or Premium for all of its full users — you cannot mix, giving the factory floor Premium and the back office Essentials on the same environment.
+A single tenant runs on either Essentials or Premium for all of its full users.
+You cannot mix, giving the factory floor Premium and the back office Essentials on the same environment.

-Why it matters: this is the decision that catches people out.
+This is the decision that catches people out.
 If even one part of your business needs Manufacturing or Service Management, every full-licence user moves to Premium.
 Map that need before you commit, because it changes the whole-of-business cost, not just one team’s.

 How to decide